girishji/fmk/README.md

 # fmk
-QMK firmware with FreeRTOS for optical keyboards
+Adapt QMK firmware to use FreeRTOS for optical keyboards